oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 npm i bootstrap@5.1.3
 ```

 The `@okta/okta-react` library is the principal package you will use to log the user in.
 This package relies on `@okta/okta-auth-js` to work. `react-router-dom` will help secure your routes and provide a route for the `login/callback`.
-Finally, you will use bootstrap to style the site.
+Finally, you will use Bootstrap to style the site.

 Next, replace the contents of `App.js` with the following code.